shoui520/shoui520.github.io/docs/resources.md

 - [Itazuraneko Manga Library](https://itazuraneko.neocities.org/library/manga.html) - Simple and clean collection of manga.
 Lots of manga on here.
 - [Archive.org 2019 Archive](https://archive.org/download/2019-japanese-comics-pack) - Archive of some manga.
 - [BilingualManga](https://bilingualmanga.net/) - Yomichan compatible & one-click translation.
+- [Cute Manga](https://cutemanga.moe/) - Read some moe manga, Yomichannable.
 - **[Hakuneko Manga Downloader](https://hakuneko.download/)** - You can download Japanese manga here, use a combination of the `raw` and `japanese` tags.
 - [Manga Google Drive](https://drive.google.com/drive/folders/1Mx1Hhux0FfoK4-osN5xOmyVcew0mSZVA) - Google Drive folder with some manga.
 - [Nyaa.si](https://nyaa.si/?q=&f=0&c=3_3) - raw manga torrents, there are a LOT Of manga here.

 - [Klmanga](https://klmanga.com/index) - Klmanga, read manga online.
 - [Rawkuma](https://rawkuma.com/) - Also lets you read manga online.
 The websites below have the best collection but can be a pain to download from.
 **Use a debrid service to generate premium full speed download links!**
 - [A-zmanga](http://www.a-zmanga.net/) - Has the most content.
 You need a debrid service though.